 Cyber Insurance: Is Your Policy Really Protecting You?

 In today’s cyber landscape, a data breach isn’t a matter of “if,” but “when.”
-In response, a growing number of Australian businesses are turning to cyber insurance as a crucial safety net.
+In response, a growing number of Australian and New Zealand businesses are turning to cyber insurance as a crucial safety net.
 It can provide financial support for everything from incident response costs to legal fees and business interruption.

 However, a cyber insurance policy is not a replacement for a robust cybersecurity strategy.
 In fact, many policies now require a certain level of security maturity before they will even offer coverage or pay out on a claim.